Super Typhoon Yutu, 'Strongest Storm Of 2018,' Slams U.S. Pacific Territory

 And just listen to the unsettling wails of the wind recorded by a camera on Saipan.
 The island, together with Tinian, stood in the path of Yutu's eye.

-The typhoon's intensity escalated at an "unbelievable" pace prior to hitting the islands, according to meteorologist Bob Henson, just two weeks after Hurricane Michael's intensification in the Gulf of Mexico stunned meteorologists, too.
+The typhoon's intensity escalated at an "unbelievable" pace prior to hitting the islands, according to meteorologist Steve Bowen, just two weeks after Hurricane Michael's intensification in the Gulf of Mexico stunned meteorologists, too.

 "As the storm starts to rapidly intensify, it takes on this buzz-saw-like shape.
 It becomes very well-defined," Angela Fritz of The Washington Post's Capital Weather Gang told NPR earlier this month, referring to Michael's surprising escalation.
 "You have this sinking feeling that things are about to get much worse than the forecast had suggested."